 Cathay Dragon Fleet Of Planes

 Cathay Dragon flies a number of planes.
-Cathay Dragon’s Airbus A330 has 8 First class seats in 2 rows, and 42 business class seats in 7 rows.
+Cathay Dragon’s Airbus A330 has 8 First class seats in 2 rows and 42 business class seats in 7 rows.
 There is a total of 230 economy class seats on the A330.
-The Business Class is spread into 2 cabins, with 4 rows being in front, and 3 rows in a smaller back cabin.
+The Business Class is spread into 2 cabins, with 4 rows being in front and 3 rows in a smaller back cabin.

 The seat is identical to Cathay’s regional Business Class seats.
 It is 20 inches wide and had a 45-inch pitch.
-This means that there is a lot of leg room in front.
+This means that there is a lot of legroom in front.
 The chair has a hard shell and doesn’t recline into a fully flat bed, unlike Cathay Pacific’s reverse herringbone seats.
 Instead, this seat is just a recliner seat.

 In front, there is a large 15-inch monitor, with a cloth hanger button on the left and a USB power socket on the right.
 There is also a small compartment for phones next to the USB port.
 On the divider of my seat, there is a small compartment where the in-flight magazine was stored.
-On my seat, a pillow and a noise-cancelling headset is provided.
+On my seat, a pillow and a noise-canceling headset is provided.

-You can read my full review of these flights below including the food on offer:
+You can read my full review of these flights below, including the food on offer:

 During my December holidays, I used my British Airway Avios miles to redeem a flight on Cathay Dragon from Hangzhou to Hong Kong.
 Cathay Dragon, previously known as Dragon Air, is a subsidiary of Cathay Pacific, and a Oneworld affiliate.… Read More.